By Steven Shaw

 I’m going to start this with a disclaimer: life application from the Bible is important.
 Seeing how it all relates to our lives in a personal way (like at the end of a sermon) is much needed, but…

 When you focus on building your character on Jesus, then you won’t have as much trouble figuring out, “How do I apply this to my life?”
-This begins by diving into His word every day and through repentance: washing yourself every day with the blood of the Lamb.
+This begins by diving into His word every day and through repentance: washing yourself every day with the blood of the Jesus.
 Jesus often spoke in parables and that was His way of making it “life application” for his followers at that time.
 His main point: Live for Him and die to self.
 It’s over two thousand years later, its time to catch on.
+This is something I missed for most of my life.
+And when I finally began to meet God in His word and started to behold His glory, that’s what changed me.

 So here’s your life application from this blog: Get over yourself and get under the cross.
 Stop asking “How do I apply this to MY life” and instead ask, “How can I use this knowledge to glorify God more?
 How and where can I serve more to help grow the kingdom of God?
 Where do I need to work on getting over myself and more giving of myself?”

 These are my convictions for the church and each follower of Christ in it.
 Let’s be a people who lift up Jesus’ name, who think about the people around us first and who give of ourselves in every way.
-Now, I’m not saying it is easy.
+Now, I’m not saying this is easy and I struggle with it all the time.
 This is a day to day, moment to moment battle because it’s a fight against our nature.
-So you need to start your day off right and bury your head in the Bible.
+So we need to start our day off right and bury our head in the Bible.
 Pray for more than just your self and your own blessings.
 Do this and begin to see your fulfillment, your satisfaction, and your life application found centered in Christ.

 The grace of the Lord Jesus be with all.
 Amen.